 The Azure Storage extension is used to deploy your website to Azure.

-Once the extension is installed, log into your Azure account - in the Activity Bar, click on the Azure logo to show the AZURE STORAGE explorer.
-Click Sign in to Azure... and follow the instructions.
+Once the extension is installed, log into your Azure account - in the Activity Bar, select the Azure logo to show the AZURE STORAGE explorer.
+Select Sign in to Azure... and follow the instructions.

 Before we continue, ensure that you have all the prerequisites installed and configured.

-- Log in to Azure Portal to make sure you Azure Account is working.
+- Log in to Azure portal to make sure your Azure Account is working.

 - From a terminal, execute: